 Check out the AT website for travel planning options.

-New Zealand’s first electric bus operates on the AUT shuttle service between the North, City, and South campuses.
+New Zealand’s first electric bus operates on the AUT shuttle service between the City and South campuses.
 The body of the bus was designed and manufactured in New Zealand and the bus is providing valuable AUT research for PhD candidates around the impact of deploying commercial electric vehicles.
 The electric bus has a range of 180km before it needs to be charged and CO2 emissions are reduced by 80% per trip in comparison to a diesel bus.

 There is bicycle and motorcycle parking available on each campus.